+The transitions along the yrast band directly reflect the structural changes of the total wavefunction in the band crossing region.
+Indeed, investigating the theoretical points from figure 9, one notes that at the first band crossing only one transition is sizably hindered.
 This indicates the fact that the interaction of the g-band with the neutron S-band is weak such that the transition from 0qp to the 2qp nature is very sudden, taking place in the interval of no more than 2 units of total angular momentum.
-This behavior is also found in the experimental data, although in case of the Er nucleus the minimum calculated transition is somehow shifted to the next transition in respect to experimental results.
-The situation at the second band crossing is essentially different because in this case both model states are of the quasiparticle nature which enforces the interband interaction leading to a less visible decrease of the transition probability with an extended minimum in the band crossing region.
+This behavior is also found in the experimental data; although in the case of the 156Er nucleus, the minimum calculated transition is somehow shifted to the next transition in respect to experimental results.
+The situation at the second band crossing is essentially different because in this case both model states are of the quasiparticle nature which enforces the interband interaction leading to a less visible decrease of the transition probability with an extended minimum in the band-crossing region.
 Looking at the experimental values, especially those before the first band crossing, we observe some significant deviations from the rigid rotor behavior.
-The largest deviations are obtained in case of the Er nucleus.
-Judging by the moderately small values of the nuclear deformation $\beta_2$ and of the obtained values for the deformation parameter d, it is not surprising that Er deviates the most from the perfect rigid rotor case.
+The largest deviations are obtained in the case of the 156Er nucleus.
+Judging by the moderately small values of the nuclear deformation β_2 and of the obtained values for the deformation parameter d, it is not surprising that 156Er deviates the most from the perfect rigid rotor case.
 The large discrepancy at the low spins between the experimental data and the predicted rigid rotor behavior could also be due to the fact that these nuclei are relatively sensitive to the shape fluctuations.
-This is, in fact, consistent with the previous comment about the $\gamma$ softness of these nuclei.
-The oscillation of the transition probabilities before the first band crossing, although not yet well understood from the phenomenological point of view, it is well reproduced by the theoretical results.
-Indeed, even the unusual parabolic dependency on the angular momentum of the B(E2) values before the first band crossing in the Er and Yb nuclei is simulated quite well by the model predictions.
+This is, in fact, consistent with the previous comment about the γ softness of these nuclei.
+The oscillation of the transition probabilities before the first band crossing, although not yet well understood from the phenomenological point of view, is well reproduced by the theoretical results.
+Indeed, even the unusual parabolic dependence on the angular momentum of the B(E2) values before the first band crossing in the 158Er and 160Yb nuclei is simulated quite well by the model predictions.